ciddan/alloy-di/packages/alloy/README.md

 ## Highlights

 - **Build-time graph** – services, scopes, and dependencies are resolved while bundling, so runtime work stays minimal.
+- **Visualize your DI graph** – enable the Vite plugin’s `visualize` option to emit a Mermaid diagram (`./alloy-di.mmd` by default) that captures scopes, lazy edges, and tokens for easy review.
 - **First-class lazy loading** – use `Lazy()` or provider-based lazy registrations to keep optional features in separate chunks.
 - **Framework agnostic** – works anywhere Vite runs: React, Vue, Svelte, SSR, libraries, and plain TS apps.
 - **Type safe** – generates `serviceIdentifiers` and manifest declarations for precise inference.